adeweaver/docs/src/oss/python/integrations/tools/writer.mdx

 ## Chaining

-Due to specificity of WRITER Graph tool (you don't need to call it manually, WRITER server will call it itself and return RAG based generation) it's impossible to invoke it separately, so GraphTool can't be used as part of chain
+The WRITER Graph tool works differently from other tools; when used, the WRITER server automatically handles calling the Knowledge Graph and generating responses using RAG.
+Because of this automated server-side handling, you cannot invoke the `GraphTool` independently or use it as part of a LangChain chain.
+You must use the `GraphTool` directly with a `ChatWriter` instance as shown in the examples above.

 ## API reference